- Food and Cooking»

 Start Your Own Tea Drinking Customs

 Afternoon Tea lends itself beautifully to special occasions, particularly bridal showers and gathering of old friends.
 The warmth and aroma of the tea, the beauty and elegance of the tea service, create an ambiance that solidifies friendships and creates memories.
-If you are the hostess for this special event, afternoon tea, why not send out invitations, dress your best, bring out your best linen, table setting and China.
+If you are the hostess for afternoon tea, send out invitations, dress your best, bring out your best linen, table setting and China.
 Display the tea caddy and choose a tea you think will complement your delicacies.
 Create an affair to remember in your home.

 While the varieties are many, they are derived from the basic green tea, oolong tea, Black tea, Pur-erh and scented teas including Jasmine and Earl Grey.
 (It should be noted that herbal teas are not included because they are not true teas.)